 Department of the Treasury

-Financial Management Service will coordinate the conversion of the agency's current collection system with the lockbox system in the NETWORK.
+Treasury’s Fiscal Service will coordinate the conversion of the agency's current collection system with a lockbox provider in the NETWORK.
 This will include a detailed project plan that ensures an efficient and expedient transfer of the agency's processing requirements to the lockbox system.

 Specific conversion planning tasks include (but are not limited to):